selimslab/selimslab.github.io/_NOTES/arts/philosophy/truth.md

 ---

-Less “I know”,
+Less "I know”,

-more “It seems, maybe, probably”
+more "It seems, maybe, probably”

 ---